-Appetizers: We started with a plate of delicious Mediterranean-inspired appetizers—slices of pissaladière along with some little toasts, one with a fish terrine and another with ibérico ham.
+Appetizers: We started with a plate of delicious Mediterranean-inspired appetizers.
+They included slices of pissaladière along with some little toasts, one with a fish terrine and another with ibérico ham.

 For the first course, scallops were layered on top of thinly sliced figs. Chef Bovier served them with a vinaigrette made from balsamic vinegar of Modena and oil infused with Nespresso’s Kilimanjaro coffee.
-It had a very subtle coffee flavor that I would not have necessarily identified had I not known it was there.
+It had a very subtle coffee flavor.
+I would not have necessarily identified the coffee had I not known it was there.
 Prepared with the highest quality ingredients, I would definitely have this dish again.

-The main course consisted of pintade fermier (guinea fowl), which had a fragrant sauce made with Grand Cru Népal Lamjung coffee.
+The main course consisted of pintade fermier (guinea fowl).
+It had a fragrant sauce made with Grand Cru Népal Lamjung coffee.
 As the server placed this dish in front of me, I could immediately detect the scent of coffee.
 The guinea fowl, which I have personally never tried to cook at home, was tender, moist and delicious.

 Finally for dessert, we enjoyed a light and flavorful Parfait glacé with a hint of coffee and caramel.
 Chef Bovier once again used the Kilimanjaro coffee for this satisfying dish.